charlielittle/outbox-pattern/README.md

 ### MongoDB Connection Issues

-- Ensure MongoDB is running as a replica set
+- Ensure MongoDB is running as a replica set, and if using Atlas that network security and authentication/authorization is setup for the project
 - Check if the connection string is correct
 - Verify MongoDB port is not blocked by a firewall